Keral06/a/README.md

 # Raylib-Quickstart
-A simple cross platform template for setting up a project with the bleeding edge raylib code.
+Aa simple cross platform template for setting up a project with the bleeding edge raylib code.
 Works with C or C++.

 ## Supported Platforms